 Today we walk along wonderful wide country tracks passing through remote gently rolling farmland.
-The first 5 km is leisurely and brings you to the town of Azofra.
-Azofra is a tiny village with an approximate population 500 which relies on the Camino for its survival.
-In medieval times Azofra was the site of many pilgrim hospitals and a hostel has been here since 1168 when it was founded by Isabel la Católica.
+The first 5km is leisurely and brings you to the town of Azofra.
+Azofra is a tiny village with an approximate population of 500 which relies on the Camino for its survival.

-From Azofra you pass over the river Rio Tuerto and continue on a pleasant winding track to the village of Ciruena.
+In medieval times Azofra was the site of many pilgrim hospitals, and a hostel has been here since 1168 when it was founded by Isabel la Católica.
+From Azofra you pass over the Rio Tuerto and continue on a pleasant winding track to the village of Cirueña.

 From here you start an enjoyable descent into Santo Domingo de la Calzada.

-Santo Domingo de la Calzada owes its inspiration to Saint Dominic of the Road who dedicated his life to improving the physical route for the pilgrims and built a pilgrim's hospital (now the Parador) and a church which has now evolved into the Cathedral.
-Both buildings are located in the historic town square Plaza del Santo where you will find a good variety of places to eat and shop.
+Santo Domingo de la Calzada owes its inspiration to Saint Dominic of the Road who dedicated his life to improving the physical route for the pilgrims and built a pilgrims' hospital (now the Parador) and a church which has now evolved into the Cathedral.
+Both buildings are located in the historic town square, Plaza del Santo.